-A more pronounced definition of the roles which reside within the overall DIMP scope of practice (e.g. Radiation Safety Officer) is recommended in order to provide clarity of the resourcing needed to meet service requirements.
+A more pronounced definition of the roles which reside within the overall DIMP scope of practice (e.g. Radiation Safety Officer) is required to provide clarity to system managers of the resourcing needed to meet service requirements.
 Enhanced delineation of scope and roles would support system managers' ability to consider the potential of all appropriately qualified workforce cohorts to provide support in key areas and to more flexibly plan to meet service need.